-Under existing case law in Nevada, a defendant in a criminal case who asserts the insanity defense must prove that he was in a delusional state at the time of the alleged crime and due to that delusional state, he either: (1) did not understand the nature or capacity of his act; or (2) did not appreciate that his act was wrong, meaning that the act is not authorized by law.
+Under existing case law in Nevada, a defendant in a criminal case who asserts the insanity defense must prove his insanity at the time of the alleged crime by proving: (1) that he was in a delusional state due to a disease or defect of the mind; and (2) that he did not understand the nature or [quality] capacity of his act or [understand] appreciate that his act was wrong, meaning that the act is not authorized by law. [; and (3) that if the facts of the offense, as believed by the defendant in his delusional state, were true, the facts would justify the commission of the offense.]
 (Finger, 117 Nev. at 576) This standard for establishing insanity is commonly referred to as the "M'Naghten Rule."
-The Nevada Supreme Court has recognized that the Legislature may determine that legal insanity be proven by the defendant by any one of the established standards, including by the M'Naghten Rule.
+The Nevada Supreme Court has recognized that the Legislature may determine that legal insanity be proven by the defendant by any one of the established standards, including the M'Naghten Rule.
 (Finger, 117 Nev. at 575) Section 4 of this bill codifies the M'Naghten Rule, as stated above, as the standard for establishing insanity for purposes of the insanity defense.
 (NRS 174.035)